goharbor/harbor-operator/docs/CRD/custom-resource-definition.md

   # Configure existing pre-deployed or cloud database service.
   database:
+    kind: PostgreSQL
-    spec: "PostgreSQL"
+    spec:
       postgresql:
         # PostgreSQL user name to connect as.
         # Defaults to be the same as the operating system name of the user running the application.
         username: postsql # Required
         # Secret containing the password to be used if the server demands password authentication.
         passwordRef: psqlSecret # Optional
         # PostgreSQL hosts.
         # At least 1.
         hosts:
           # Name of host to connect to.
           # If a host name begins with a slash, it specifies Unix-domain communication rather than
           # TCP/IP communication; the value is the name of the directory in which the socket file is stored.
           - host: psql # Required
           # Port number to connect to at the server host,
           # or socket file name extension for Unix-domain connections.
           # Zero, specifies the default port number established when PostgreSQL was built.
             port: 5432 # Optional
         # PostgreSQL has native support for using SSL connections to encrypt client/server communications for increased security.
         # Supports values ["disable","allow","prefer","require","verify-ca","verify-full"].
         sslMode: prefer # Optional, default=prefer
         prefix: prefix # Optional

   # ...
 Skipped fields
 ```